christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **The Dragon Cult**

 The serpent (Azhi in Avestan) was the Asii symbol of wisdom, metallurgy, and royal power.
-All ancient Mediterranean religions derive from the serpent-dragon cult.
-See: Papaios and the Snake-Legged Goddess (Scythian) = Nehebkau, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Essenes and Gnostics, Sebazi (Phrygian/Bulgarian), Jörmungandr (Norse), Ouroboros serpent in Freemasonry, etc. The Knights Templar knew the truth.
+All ancient Eurasian religions derive from the serpent-dragon cult.
+See: Papaios and the Snake-Legged Goddess (Scythian) = Nehebkau, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), in Mesopotamia, the Dragon (ušumgal) was the symbol of the king's power, Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Essenes and Gnostics, Sebazi (Phrygian/Bulgarian), Jörmungandr (Norse), Ouroboros serpent in Freemasonry, etc. The Knights Templar knew the truth.
 The Templars worshipped Baphomet—a Sarmatian dragon deity (Aži Dahāka).

 The name "Scythian" itself decodes as "Scyth" = "Sak" = "Saka" which is related to the word for "serpent" in many Indo-European languages.
 The Scythians were known as the "Saka" to the Persians, and this term is linked to the Sanskrit "Sarp" (serpent).
 Thus, the Scythians were the "Serpent People".
 Sauromatians = "Saur" = "Snake/Dragon" + "Matae" = "Men/Warriors" - where the Sumerian "sar" (king) comes from.
 The Scythicon (snake-venom poison/antidote) was the Asii medical technology, later known as Mithridatium—the potion that conferred ritual invincibility.